 There are many different types of frames that are used in metal building construction.
 A basic understanding of the different types of frames will help you make the best choice for your application.
 The most popular steel building frame type is the clear-span rigid frame, which offers substantial strength and durability.
 The other styles: modular, single slope, Gambrel, asymmetrical, classic and lean to, each offers unique advantages.

 Mainframes, vertical columns, and rafters are constructed from ¼” plate steel (ASTM# A.1011 50ksi) to form “H" or "l" beams with base and connection plates pre-welded and punched for ease of assembly.
 Clips used to secure purlins and girts are pre-welded to the frame.
 Welded clips are more structurally sound and result in saving a significant amount of time when erecting.
 Each individual component is pre-cut, pre-drilled, numbered and stamped for easy identification during assembly.

 Modular frames make use of interior load-bearing columns to more evenly distribute the load of the entire building.
 A modular frame works very well for projects that require extremely large steel buildings.
 The addition of an interior, or intermediate column on wider buildings, especially those with high snow loads helps reduce the size of the rafter and column, making the project more economical.
-Modular style frames are also used when a crane application that is not running the full width of the building is being used.
+The modular frame here is gable symmetrical - meaning that it is double-sloped with the ridge in the center of the building.